Fire Rated Hardware Components & Fusible Links

 During a fire, falling debris and/or a hose stream can activate door release hardware, causing the latch to disengage the strike plate on the frame, which allows the door to open.
 Fire rated hardware is designed to be unaffected by falling debris and/or the hose stream.

-CAN4-S104-M80 Sentence 6.1.6. states: “When hardware is to be evaluated for use on fire doors, it shall hold the door closed during the entire period for which the rating is required and, in addition, the latch bolt shall remain engaged in its intended strike and shall be intact after the test.
-The hardware need not be operable after the test”.
+Testing requires that when hardware is being evaluated for use on fire doors, it shall hold the door closed during the entire period for which the rating is required and, in addition, the latch bolt shall remain engaged in its intended strike and shall be intact after the test.
+The hardware need not be operable after the test.

 Test methods are intended to evaluate the ability of a door assembly to remain in an opening (closed and latched position) during a predetermined fire exposure period and hose stream test.

 This performance based requirement gives the manufacturers’ flexibility when choosing a method to achieve compliance, whether it is fusible links and/or fusible components as part of the fire rated hardware design.

 Flexibility allows components of fire-rated panic hardware and lever handles to be made from materials that are combustible or that have low melting points.
 Levers and vertical rods made from materials, such as aluminium or zinc, will disintegrate, leaving the latch mechanism remaining on or in the door, with no ability for a hose stream or falling debris to activate it.

 Fire rated mortise latch sets, that have levers made of solid brass, bronze or stainless steel, may incorporate a fusible link, such as a plastic or zinc component, in the releasing mechanism.
 During a fire the fusible link disintegrates.
 The lever handle may still be movable but a hose stream or falling debris impacting the lever handle will not operate the latch.